How agreements work on Mable

 FAQs

-Health and wellbeing notes apply only to clients with a Home Care Package.
+Health and wellbeing notes apply only to clients who receives Support at Home funding.

-Home Care Package providers are required to monitor client health and wellbeing under the Aged Care Quality and Safety Standards.
+Support at Home providers are required to monitor client health and wellbeing under the Aged Care Quality and Safety Standards.
 This is an important safeguard for aged care clients and is designed to help them get support that meets their changing needs sooner, so they can live safely and independently at home for longer.

-To assist HCP providers to meet this requirement, when submitting support hours for a client with a Home Care Package, support workers are prompted to select either ‘no health and wellbeing changes observed’ or to add health and wellbeing notes if they notice a change or deterioration in a client’s health and wellbeing.
+To assist providers to meet this requirement, when submitting support hours for a client who receives Support at Home funding, support workers are prompted to select either ‘no health and wellbeing changes observed’ or to add health and wellbeing notes if they notice a change or deterioration in a client’s health and wellbeing.

 Mable provides support workers with a checklist and examples of health and wellbeing notes that are professional and objective.

-If a Home Care Package provider gets health and wellbeing notes for one of their clients, they will decide whether they will contact the client to further discuss the observed change and determine if assistance is needed.
+If a provider gets health and wellbeing notes for one of their clients, they will decide whether they will contact the client to further discuss the observed change and determine if assistance is needed.

 If no assistance is needed, then no further action will be taken.

-If assistance is needed, a HCP provider will work with the client and their representatives.
-Assistance can include adjusting supports and services temporarily or providing for longer-term needs, eg, assistance to apply for a higher level of Home Care Package.
+If assistance is needed, a provider will work with the client and their representatives.
+Assistance can include adjusting supports and services temporarily or providing for longer-term needs.

 Support notes can be read by the following people: